 Overview

 Make these seed bombs to plant in your garden or give to other people to plant.
-They will attract pollinators like bees and butterflies who will fertilise plants and allow them to produce fruit and seeds.
+They flowers will attract pollinators like bees and butterflies who will fertilise plants so that they produce fruit and seeds.

 This page will print, but looks a little funky.
 Click the button for a PDF version which looks a bit better.